Comparison Table At A Glance

 How To Read A Live Rosin Or Live Resin COA

-Both products carry NYS-tested Certificates of Analysis with QR code access on the package.
-The Alchemy can pull any COA at the counter on request.
+Both products carry lab-tested Certificates of Analysis with QR code access on the package.
+Staff can usually pull a COA at the counter on request.
 Key sections to read.

 Cannabinoid panel.
 THC, THC-A, CBD, CBG, CBN percentages and the total THC calculation.
-Live rosin and live resin both typically run 60 to 90 percent total THC content depending on the cultivar starting material.
-THC-A is the precursor form that converts to THC under heat (during the dab or vape); some labels report THC-A separately and some calculate the total.
-Either way, the experiential potency is similar across the same total cannabinoid load.
+Concentrates run high in total THC compared to flower, with the exact figure depending on the cultivar and batch.
+THC-A is the precursor form that converts to THC under heat (during the dab or vape); some labels report THC-A separately and some roll it into a total.
+Two concentrates with a similar total cannabinoid load tend to land in a similar potency range.

 Residual solvent panel.
 Live rosin: this panel is typically blank, omitted, or marked "not applicable" because no solvent is used.
 Live resin: this panel shows butane, propane, and other hydrocarbon residual concentrations against the NYS regulatory threshold.
 A passing concentrate is below threshold on every solvent measured.
 The exact numbers vary by processor.